Why is this medication prescribed?

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have kidney or liver disease.
-Your doctor may not want you to receive furosemide injection.
+- tell your doctor if you have kidney disease.
+Your doctor may not want you to use furosemide injection.

-- tell your doctor if you have or have ever had any condition that stops your bladder from emptying completely, an electrolyte imbalance in your blood, including low levels of potassium in your blood, hypertension, diabetes, gout, or systemic lupus erythematosus (SLE; a chronic inflammatory condition).
+- tell your doctor if you have or have ever had any condition that stops your bladder from emptying completely; low levels of potassium, sodium, magnesium, or calcium in your blood; high blood pressure; hearing problems; diabetes; gout; systemic lupus erythematosus (SLE; a chronic inflammatory condition), or liver disease.

-- tell your doctor if you are pregnant, plan to become pregnant.
-If you become pregnant while receiving furosemide injection, call your doctor.
+- tell your doctor if you are pregnant or plan to become pregnant.
+If you become pregnant while using furosemide injection, call your doctor.

 - tell your doctor if you are breast-feeding.
 Furosemide may affect your milk supply.